Medical Billing Pointers

 - A patient must be given a reasonable opportunity to submit an application for financial assistance from the hospital.

-- A hospital collection agency must forward all patients who object to the collection activity to the hospital.
-In other words, you have the right to speak with the hospital directly.
+- A hospital's collection agency must forward all patients who object to the collection activity to the hospital.
+In other words, you have the right to speak with the hospital directly regarding your medical debt.

-- The collection agency must cease collection activity pending further review if the patient states that: (1) he or she doesn’t owe the bill; (2) the insurance company is obligated to pay the bill; or (3) the patient needs further documentation of the bill.
+- The collection agency must cease collection activity, pending further review, if the patient states that: (1) he or she does not owe the bill; (2) the insurance company is obligated to pay the bill; or (3) the patient needs further documentation of the bill.

 - For patients without insurance coverage, a hospital may not charge an uninsured patient more than the hospital would be reimbursed by its largest insurer for those with health insurance.
 In other words, an uninsured patient cannot be charged more than an insured patient.

 Finding Insurance Coverage

 If you are in need of insurance coverage, a website, www.healthcare.gov, provides information about some insurance options available under federal law, as well as State, non-profit, and other health insurance options.
 Additional information about Minnesota health care resources is available at a website maintained by the Minnesota Department of Human Services, which can be found at www.mn.gov/dhs/partners-and-providers.